 To know the history of this festivity we have to go back several centuries.
 Specifically on the night of 24 September 1218, when the Virgin of La Mercè appeared simultaneously to King James I, Saint Peter Nolasco and Saint Ramon of Penyafort to ask them to create an order of monks dedicated to saving imprisoned Christians.

-As we just mentioned, this festivity has a religious origin, and it is full of cultural traditions: the city streets are filled with gegants (giants) and capgrossos (big-heads), fire and demons, “human towers” known as castells and music.
-But don’t be scared, even though it sounds a bit weird, and even dangerous, it is not.
-The giants are tall figures, with paper maché head and arms, that have the rest of the body covered in clothing.
-They have a frame inside and people get under it to make the giants dance.
-The big-heads are oversized paper carton-pierre heads that are worn with a matching costume by a person.
-And just to make it clear, the demons is the name that receive the people that do “fire-runs”, typical from Catalonia.
-Sounds like good fun, doesn’t it?
+This festival, which therefore has a religious origin, is also full of cultural traditions: with a very popular character, the festival of La Mercè is characterised by leisure in the streets, which are filled with giants and bigheads, fire and demons, human towers known as “castells” and music.
+But don’t be scared, although it sounds a little strange, and even dangerous, in fact it’s not.
+The gegants are nothing more than tall figures, with heads and hands of papier-mâché, who have the rest of the body covered with clothes.
+They have a wooden structure inside and there is a person inside them to make the giants dance.
+The bigheads are large carton.
+And to make it clear, the demons are the name given to the people who make the correfoc (fire corridor), typical of Catalonia.
+Sounds fun, doesn’t it?